Anxiety- Seeking Prayer, Peace, and Rest for this Moment

-Nearly one-third of adults experience anxiety in their lifetime.
+Nearly one-third of adults experience an anxiety disorder in their lifetime.
 Anxiety disorders are the most common mental illness, globally affecting an estimated 284 million adults in 2017.
 The source of anxiety disorders can stem from a variety of risk factors, including genetics, brain chemistry, personality, and life events.

 Those who suffer from anxiety disorders also commonly suffer from depression (and vice versa).
 Generalized anxiety, panic, social anxiety, phobias, OCD, PTSD, and various depressive disorders are all common types of anxiety disorders.